12 Species in Genus Cynara

 The Majesty of Cynara: A Personal Exploration

 My name is Ferb Vu, and I’ve always been drawn to the unique beauty of thistles.
 Their prickly demeanor, juxtaposed with often vibrant blooms, speaks to a resilience and understated elegance that I find captivating.
-Among my favorites is the Cynara genus, a group of thistle-like perennials native to the Mediterranean region.
+Among my favorites is the Cynara genus from the Asteraceae family, a group of thistle-like perennials native to the Mediterranean region.
 These aren’t your average weeds; they boast a rich history, culinary applications, and an architectural presence that can elevate any garden.

 A History Steeped in Legend